yogeshs4959/QuinTypeInsta/README.md

      user it will go back to Main Screen.
    * User Interaction to collectionView is disabled (Changing Stories with user interaction is not implemented).

 Note: Video Status Bar is for 15 seconds But If video is of 10 seconds after 10 seconds It will show Black screen.
 Need to play video using loop.
+Can be Solved using Notification Center.